Mission

 An Exhibition Space of its Own

 In the summer of 1997 the Kunstverein purchased the erstwhile factory building at St. Jakobs-Strasse 170 in Muttenz, realising a long-held wish for the Verein to have its own exhibition space.
 Leading in this matter was Richard Hersberger, president of the Kunstverein at the time.
-Shortly afterwards, the Kunsthaus Baselland was opened in its current form with approximately 1’400m² of exhibition space.
-In an industrial building that lies on the boundaries of the cantons of Basel-Stadt (Basel City) and Basel Landschaft (Basel Countryside), in close proximity to the St. Jakob stadium by the architects Herzog & de Meuron, the Kunsthaus Baselland can easily be reached in a few minutes by public transport from the city of Basel.
+Shortly afterwards, the Kunsthaus Baselland was opened in a former industrial building with approximately 1’400m² of exhibition space in Muttenz, which served as a venue for artistic projects for 25 years.

 Professional curation